le-cmyk/autonomous-agent-platform/docs/developer/branch-protection.md

 This repository is configured to prevent direct pushes to the main/master branches.
 This ensures that all changes go through pull requests and code reviews before being merged.

-## Automated Setup (GitHub Actions)  czczeqecczs

-The repository contains GitHub Actions workflows that set up branch protection rules automatically.
-For these workflows to work, you need to:

-1. Create a GitHub Personal Access Token (PAT) with the `repo` scope
-2. Add this token as a repository secret named `ADMIN_GITHUB_TOKEN`

-### Creating and Adding the Secret:

-1. Go to your GitHub profile settings > Developer settings > Personal access tokens
-2. Generate a new token with the `repo` scope
-3. Navigate to your repository settings > Secrets and variables > Actions
-4. Create a new repository secret named `ADMIN_GITHUB_TOKEN` with the token value

-After adding the secret, manually trigger the workflows from the "Actions" tab in your repository.

 ## Manual Setup (GitHub Interface)

 You can also set up branch protection rules manually: